Invasion of Åland: The Swedish invasion

 On 13 February, Swedish government finally decided to send troops to Åland.
 The driving force of the Swedish Åland politics was the Social Democratic Minister for Naval Affairs Erik Palmstierna, who was a retired naval officer.
 Two days later, a naval detachment of the icebreaker Isbrytaren I, the coastal defense ship HSwMS Thor and the troopship SS Runeberg docked at Eckerö in the Swedish side of the islands.
 A small military unit landed in Åland in order to protect the people from alleged misconduct of the Russian troops as well as from the violent threat of the Finnish sides of the Civil War.
 The Whites incorrectly assumed the Swedes had come to join them.
 Encouraged by this, the Whites took the artillery batteries in Boxö and Saggö, but instead of supporting them, the Swedes started negotiations with the Russians.

 The negotiation was stopped on 17 February, as 150-men Red Guard unit from Turku arrived in Åland with the icebreaker Murtaja.
 Their intention was to help the Russians in the presumed fight against the Swedes and the Whites.
 On the same day, the Whites attacked and took the village of Godby in Finström and Gölby in Jomala, but the Soviets troops were able to keep the village of Gölby and the artillery fort of Sålis.
 Two days later, the Reds made a counterattack against Godby but were pushed back.
-The Battles of Godby ended with 2 killed Whites and 3 killed Reds.
+The Battles of Godby ended with 2 killed Whites and 3 killed Reds (one of which died in a Swedish ambush at Finström).
 8 captured Reds were later executed.
 It remained the only Finnish Civil War battle fought in Åland.

 As the situation in Åland had now escalated to open violence, the Swedes intervened in the situation with a counterfeit order by the White Army commander C. G. E. Mannerheim calling the Whites to retreat from Åland.
-In reality, general Mannerheim wanted the Whites to take control of all the islands and then launch an offensive against Turku, the Red capital of Southwest Finland.
+In reality, General Mannerheim wanted the Whites to take control of all the islands and then launch an offensive against Turku, the Red capital of Southwest Finland.
 As the Whites did not know Mannerheim's real intentions, they followed the false order and left Åland on 20 February.
 As White Finland learned of the Swedish actions, they issued a strict objection.
 The Swedish government now had to convince others that their purpose was not to annex the islands, but only to protect the Swedish-speaking people of Åland.